Skip to content

 1. Message +91 70701 77147 on WhatsApp.

-2. Share the beneficiary’s name, complete address with area PIN code, email ID, phone number, and preferred time slot.
+2. Share the beneficiary’s name, age, gender, complete address with area PIN code, email ID, phone number, and preferred time slot.

 3. The booking team will confirm the order within a few minutes.